effektif/user-docs/docs/integration/javascript.rst

 A :ref:`case name template <details>` can only use :ref:`form-trigger` fields to set the case name when the process starts.
 However, when you can set the case name directly in a JavaScript action, you don’t have this restriction.

-Looking up Signavio Workflow data
+Looking up Workflow Accelerator data
 ---------------------------------

-In a JavaScript task, you might need to select a Signavio Workflow user based on external data, to assign a role.
+In a JavaScript task, you might need to select a Workflow Accelerator user based on external data, to assign a role.
 To do this, you can use the built-in ``users`` API to find a user by their email address.

 .. code:: javascript